raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ### enumerations in javascript

-*awkward, mixes describing our style with discussing composition*

-In JavaScript, we can use generators as enumerations.
-We can write almost anything we want in a generator, e.g.
+In JavaScript, we can use generators as enumerations, e.g.

 ```javascript
 function * anEnumerationOfIntegers () {